arunanika/divire/README.md

-5. In the root folder of the divire project, create the following folder : \packages\opencv\install
+5. In the root folder of the divire repository, create the following folder : \packages\opencv\install

 6. Copy the "include" and "x64" folders in the "install" folder created in **step 4** to the "install" folder created in **step 5**.

-7. Build "ColoringTrial.sln" in the divire project.
+7. Build "ColoringTrial.sln" in the divire repository.

 # Documentation